developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/createprofile/index.md

 ## CREATE_PROFILE

 Used to create a new DataWedge Profile on the device.
 If a Profile of the same name already exists on the device, the intent will fail.
+To create a Profile and configure its settings parameters, see [SET_CONFIG](../setconfig).

 ### Function Prototype